 ABOUT ME

-I am currently a Writing Specialist at Lindenwood University where I lead the Writing Center's peer tutor training, assist students with written projects, and spearhead creative writing programming.
-I recently graduated summa cum laude and earned my B.A. in English with a creative writing concentration and a second major in Spanish from Washington University in St. Louis.
-There, I was also a member of the English Honors cohort, and my senior thesis on the intersection between gender and disability in late 19th century literature was awarded highest distinction.
-I aspire to someday become a professor of English and a published author.
+Prior to starting my PhD, I was a writing specialist at Lindenwood University's writing center.
+There, I led undergraduate peer tutor training, assisted students with written projects, and spearheaded university-wide creative writing programming.
+In 2024, I graduated summa cum laude and earned my B.A. in English with a creative writing concentration and a second major in Spanish from Washington University in St. Louis.
+I was also a member of WashU's 2024 English Honors cohort, and my senior thesis on gender and disability in nineteenth-century literature was awarded highest distinction.

 When I'm not reading or writing, you can likely find me drinking copious amounts of tea, watching Gilmore Girls, or asking strangers if I can pet their dogs.